digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 #########################################

 This tutorial describes how to define observations.
-It builds on the previous :doc:`Time-based Lifecycling <../fixed-rate-bond>` tutorial, which uses a fixed rate bond where all coupons are pre-defined using a constant annualized rate.
+It builds on the previous :doc:`Time-based Lifecycling <fixed-rate-bond>` tutorial, which uses a fixed rate bond where all coupons are pre-defined using a constant annualized rate.
 In contrast, the coupons of a floating rate bond depend on the value of a reference rate for each coupon period.
 Hence, the lifecycling framework requires the future values of the reference rate.
 This is referred to as